shpimit/remarkjs/BiBle/Disciple.md

 ## Romans 10:9~10

 * That if you confess with your mouth, "Jesus is Lord", and believe in your heart
+* That if you confess with your mouth, "Jesus is Lord",
-* that God raised him from the dead, you will be saved.
-For it is with your heart
+* and believe in your heart that God raised him from the dead,
+* you will be saved.
+For it is with your heart that
-* that you believe and are justified, and it is with your mouth that you confess and are saved
+* you believe and are justified, and it is with your mouth
+* that you confess and are saved

 ---